gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 ![Provider Model](provider-example.png)
 _An example of the Provider content model_

-As GatsbyJS compiles the site (either in dev or building for production), it will pull content from Contentful and make it available via GraphQL.
+As Gatsby compiles the site (either in dev or building for production), it will pull content from Contentful and make it available via GraphQL.
 A file’s GraphQL `pageQuery` will then populate your React component’s `props` with the corresponding data, creating an incredibly simple pipeline from content → code.